-As you define the workspace, the Details tab shows a summary of what the agent will see when they first open the ticket, including form fields, available macros, and apps.
+As you define the workspace, the Details tab shows a Preview summary of what the agent will see when they first open the ticket, including form fields, relevant macros, apps, and layout.

-- Click Save.
+- Click Save and activate.
 You are returned to the Workspace edit page, and the new workspace is added to the list.

 Setting workspace conditions

 On the Details tab, you can set the conditions that launch the workspace.
 Each workspace can include up to 10 conditions.
 For instance, in the example below, any incoming ticket using the Billing Issues form and routed to the Billing group will launch the workspace.

 - On the Details tab, click the Add condition button under Assign workspace if ALL conditions are met and/or Assign workspace is ANY conditions are met.

 - If you add conditions under Assign workspace if ALL conditions are met, all of the conditions must be true for the workspace to apply.

 - If you add conditions under Assign workspace is ANY conditions are met, one or more of the conditions must be true for the workspace to apply.